 The goal of Academic Support Services is to assist all students to become efficient, self-confident, and independent learners.
-Additional information on academic support services can be found at: Section 2.7 Academic Support Trine Student Handbook.
+For additional information on academic and student support services refer to the College of Health Professions Student Success and Support.

 The College of Health Professions provides students with support services to assist you as you complete your degree.
 Library services, academic advising and the Academic Success Center are just some of the ways we help you make your academic journey a success.
 Even after you graduate, our career counselors are available to help you find career opportunities.